supreethr23/MCW-Building-a-resilient-IaaS-architecture/Hands-on lab/module-01.md

 In this task, you will deploy additional web, database and domain controller VMs.
 A template will be used to save time.
 You will configure each tier in subsequent exercises in this lab.

 1. Copy the Link given below and paste it in in a browser inside the VM to launch the template deployment for the additional infrastructure components that will be used to enable high availability for the Contoso application.
-Log in to the Azure portal using your subscription credentials.

     [![Button to deploy the Contoso High Availability resource template to Azure.](https://aka.ms/deploytoazurebutton "Deploy the Contoso HA resources to Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FCloudLabs-MCW%2FMCW-Building-a-resilient-IaaS-architecture%2Fprod%2FHands-on%20lab%2FResources%2Ftemplates%2Fcontoso-iaas-ha.json)

+1. If prompted to login to Azure, use the following credentials:

+   - **Email/Username:** <inject key="AzureAdUserEmail"></inject>
+   - **Password:** <inject key="AzureAdUserPassword"></inject>

 1. Complete the Custom deployment blade as follows: